-Stella McCartney has long been an advocate for responsible, sustainable fashion and was one of the first high profile labels to put forth products that struck the perfect balance of aesthetics and ethics.
+Stella McCartney has long been an advocate for responsible, sustainable fashion and was one of the first high-profile luxury labels to put forth products that struck the perfect balance of aesthetics and ethics.
 Unfortunately, as a luxury label, the brand is out of reach for a majority of the masses.
 Affordable alternatives do, however, exist yet the marketing of responsible threads has largely focused on claims — organic, Fair Trade, etc. — rather than the clothing’s sartorial appeal, representing missed opportunities to connect with consumers.

 Reformation has developed a reputation for its flirtatious dresses made with sustainable fabrics and carbon-neutral manufacturing processes (each product is also accompanied by stats on its environmental footprint), but now the brand is expanding into new territory: denim.